Garden Pests & Disease Control

 Swab the leaves with a soapy cloth and then rinse with clear tepid water.
 A tough plant may be rinsed with the garden hose paying particular attention to the underside of the leaves.

-For persistent infestations, take the plant into a well-ventilated area, preferably outside, and spray the plant with one of the insecticides that are legal to use where you live.
+For persistent infestations, take the plant into a well-ventilated area, preferably outside, and spray the plant with one of the legal insecticides to use where you live.
 Aphids are becoming resistant to some of the commonly used chemicals, so check with your local garden center or agricultural college.

 Pest Control Safety

 It doesn’t take a genius or extreme neurosis to know that certain pest controls should be left as a last resort.
-Before you jump into the dangerous stuff, check out the environmental-friendly, safe and humane ways to ward off garden and lawn pests.
+Before you jump into the dangerous stuff, check out the environmentally friendly, safe, and humane ways to ward off garden and lawn pests.
 When all else fails, then it’s time to break out the big guns.

 With this in mind, here are some basic guidelines for conducting your assault on invading vermin.

-• Pesticides shouldn’t be put into a smaller container to save space.
-Keeping the original container means that you’ll always know the specific name of the product and how to use it.
+- Pesticides shouldn’t be put into a smaller container to save space.
+Keeping the original container means you’ll always know the product’s specific name and how to use it.
 Pest control products often feature emergency information on the label as well.

-• Only buy what you need.
+- Only buy what you need.
 Extra poisons and chemicals lying around the house is never a good idea.
-The product may expire, leaving you with some surplus toxicity with no specific use.
+The product may expire, leaving you with surplus toxicity and no specific use.
 If you have a little extra, find a neighbor with a similar pest control problem.

-• Carefully read the label for the right amount to use.
-Too much will waste your money and do untold damage to the environment – not to mention your family, pets, and neighbors.
+- Carefully read the label for the right amount to use.
+Too much will waste your money and do untold environmental damage – not to mention your family, pets, and neighbors.

-• Pest control can be a do-it-yourself project.
+- Pest control can be a do-it-yourself project.
 You shouldn’t be deterred from saving some money just because those chemicals can hurt you.
-However, if you’ve got a particularly hairy pest problem that won’t give up, call a professional pest control service rather than getting creative with your methods.
+However, if you’ve got a particularly hairy pest problem that won’t give up, call a professional pest control service rather than get creative with your methods.

 All About Pest Control Products

 Humane alternatives are always ideal when protecting a lawn from vermin.
 At least this goes for vermin with hair and somewhat familiar reproductive processes.
 Nobody suggests relocating a population of larvae to a more appropriate habitat.
-So assuming you’ve got a mammal pest living in your yard which, for some reason or another, appeals to your species solidarity and deserves not to be obliterated by superior intelligence and opposable thumbs.
+So assuming you’ve got a mammal pest living in your yard which or another, appeals to your species’ solidarity and deserves not to be obliterated by superior intelligence and opposable thumbs.

 What, then are the ways we can compromise our distaste for pests and the sympathies we feel towards our genus?
 The following humane pest control methods may aid a non-violent resolution.